kodekloudhub/golang/docs/01-getting-started/01-introduction-to-go.md

     > 3

-    The first line of every `.go` file that is not a blank line or a comment must be a `package` statement to declare the pacakge that the code belongs to.
+    The first line of every `.go` file that is not a blank line or a comment must be a `package` statement to declare the package that the code belongs to.

     </details>